marius311/Memoization.jl/README.md

 * You can also clear all caches for all functions with `Memoization.empty_all_caches!()`.

-* You are free to memoize some methods of a function but not others, e.g.:
+* You can memoize some methods of a function but not others, e.g.:

     ```julia
     julia> @memoize f(x) = (println("Computed $x"); x)